-Part 1: Simplify Your Marketing by Owning the 5 Tiers of Your Customer's Journey
+Simplify Your Marketing Plan by Owning the 5 Tiers of Your Customer's Journey

 If you’re not using the 5 Tiers of Customers & Their Journey to improve your organization and simplify your marketing, then you must be ok with the status quo and feeling overwhelmed.
 Here’s why.
-Your audience or customers are on an epic journey.
+Your customers are real people like you on an epic journey.
 They are hunting for a solution to their problem.
 Like a super vitamin, their journey is packed with power for your organization and marketing.
 And if you understand and empathize with their journey, you can win the day for them and you!

-In this series, I’ll share the 5 Tiers of Customers and show you the gold mine they bring to improving your organization and simplifying your marketing.
+In this article, I’ll share the 5 Tiers of Customers and show you the gold mine they bring to improving your organization and simplifying your marketing.

 First, we must understand the 5 Tiers.
 Then we can develop what one writer calls “a pathological empathy for our audience.”
 (I love that statement.
 We’ll come back to it often.)
 Finally, we’ll connect our findings and empathy to our organization and marketing.
 You’ll gain insights to help you focus and clarify what you do and how you market it.